lfedgeai/AIOps/demo/README.md

 ## How to trigger Anomaly :

+Open your browser and go to the Swagger API URL  http://localhost:8002/

 Use the provided endpoints to trigger synthetic CPU/Memory anomaly data which triggers anomaly inference

 **GET /generate-anomaly-data/{10}**